BryanGoble/Obsidian-Notes/Allegiant Giving - Skillbridge/Week 3.md

 [a-z0-9] The set of characters can include a range
 (        Indicates where string extraction is to start )        Indicates where string extraction is to end
+|        Match either item on each side of the pipe
+`\`       Escapes special characters to match a search like ".com" `{ }`   Curly braces represent repetition.
 ## 12.1 - Networked Technology
 1. TCP Connections / Sockets - In computer networking, an Internet socket or network socket is an endpoint of a bidirectional inter-process communication flow across an Internet Protocol-based computer network, such as the Internet.
 2. TCP Ports